Proscylliidae: Genus Eridacnis H. M. Smith, 1913

-Genus Ctenacis
+Genus Ctenacis Compagno, 1973

 The harlequin catshark (Ctenacis fehlmanni) has some unique characteristics that set it aside from the others.
 Its large mouth, small teeth and large pharynx with gill raker papillae make it unique among the family Proscyllidae.
-They are found in the tropical outer continental shelves of the western Indian Ocean, off the coast of Somalia.
+They are found in the tropical outer continental shelves of the western Indian Ocean, off the coast of Somalia, feeding on very small invertebrates.
 They are oviparous, laying paired eggs in which their embryos feed solely on yolk.

 Distribution

 Found primarily along the continental shelves, these species are scattered throughout the world.
 They have been documented and seen primarily in: Japan, Myanmar, the Philippines, South Africa, Mozambique, Tanzania, and Somalia.

 Lifecycle

 Reproduction

 Within this family, species are either oviparous or ovoviviparous.
 Oviparous refers to many benthic sharks that lay their eggs on the seafloor and attach them to a substrate.
 The eggs have a hard and leathery shell surrounding them to serve as protection.
 The eggs feed solely on the yolk present within the casing.
 Other species within this family are ovoviviparous.
 Ovoviviparous sharks give birth to live young.